aashishkumar1/aashishkumar1/README.md

 # Hello! 🥖

 My name is Aashish Kumar.
 I am a Full stack web developer from Delhi, India.
-I have a proficiency in MERN stack and love to create amazing React based projects.
-Other than that I enjoy playing and watching football. 🥐
+I have a proficiency in MERN stack and I have designed the clone of some of the websites using React, CSS, HTML and Javascript.
+Curious to learn and apply my skills on a large scale.
+Other than that I enjoy swimming and cricket. 🥐

 <!-- ![Quote](https://github-readme-quotes.herokuapp.com/quote?theme=dracula&animation=default&layout=default&font=default) -->